sisoje/testable-view-swiftui/README.md

 # Testing `body` using ViewInspector

-Testing the body function using tools like ViewInspector, in conjunction with our native testing approach, allows us to ensure the accurate mapping of state to the resulting SwiftUI.View.
+Testing the body function using tools like ViewInspector, in conjunction with our native testing approach, allows us to ensure the accurate mapping of state to the resulting `SwiftUI.View`.

 Tests are almost identical:
 ```